 I like to relax when I’m knitting, and this sweater seems like a totally relaxing pattern to work on.
 You’ll have to pick up stitches in a few places, but it will be painless.
 (And yes, I lied about seaming again.
 This one obviously has buttons!)

 Do you have seed beads in your stash?
 Yep, me, too.
 Here’s a chance for beads to join forces with yarn to create a beautifully embellished hat.
 We can always count on hats knit in the round to be seamless.

-Photo via Bluprint member Mercedes Tarasovich-Clark
+Photo via Craftsy member Mercedes Tarasovich-Clark

 Campbell & 2nd

-Bluprint instructor Mercedes Tarasovich-Clark — the same instructor who teaches The Seamless Artemisia Sweater class — knows her stuff when it comes to seamless knits.
+Craftsy instructor Mercedes Tarasovich-Clark — the same instructor who teaches The Seamless Artemisia Sweater class — knows her stuff when it comes to seamless knits.
 This seamless pullover is knit from the top down, helping you alter the fit as you knit.
 You can focus on fit since there aren’t many seams to worry about!